Title

 Issue Presented to the Supreme Court

-The Court reiterated that jurisdiction is conferred by law and is determined by the material allegations of the complaint.
-Upon enactment of RA No. 8799 and the Supreme Court’s designation of special commercial courts (A.M.
-No. 00‑11‑03‑SC), jurisdiction over intra‑corporate disputes, including derivative suits, lies with those special commercial branches.
-The Interim Rules Governing Intra‑Corporate Controversies (A.M.
-No. 01‑2‑04‑SC) expressly list derivative suits among cases governed by those rules.
+The Court reiterated that jurisdiction is defined by law and is determined by the material allegations of the complaint.
+It observed that upon enactment of RA No. 8799, jurisdiction over intra-corporate disputes, including derivative suits, lay with RTC branches designated as special commercial courts pursuant to A.M.
+No. 00-11-03-SC.
+The Court cited the scope of the Interim Rules of Procedure Governing Intra-Corporate Controversies, A.M.
+No. 01-2-04-SC, which expressly covered derivative suits and controversies arising out of intra-corporate relations, and set forth the requisites for derivative actions in Rule 8, Section 1 of those Interim Rules.

-Analysis of Complaint’s Allegations as Intra‑Corporate Controversy
+Court’s Analysis of the Complaint’s Allegations

 ...continue reading